-photocopy them, the USCIS has advised the Department of Education that these documents and others may be photocopied if done for lawful purposes, such as documenting citizenship for the purpose of determining eligibility.
+Education that these documents and others may be photocopied if done for lawful purposes, such as documenting citizenship for the purpose of determining eligibility.

 Students registering for noncredit classes will not be required to submit residency verification.
+Current high school students will not be required to submit residency verification because it is already a requirement of our high school partners.

-For other acceptable documents or the latest information on the U.S. residency verification process at NPC, please visit the NPC Records and Registration Office webpage at www.npc.edu/records-registration and view the Residency tab.
+For other acceptable documents or the latest information on the U.S. residency verification process at NPC, please visit the NPC Records and Registration Admissions Office webpage at www.npc.edu/records-registration-admissions-office and view the Residency tab.